Welding

 AC aluminum pulse welding

-An advanced GMAW process that uses alternating current to weld aluminum.
-AC aluminum pulse has a lower heat input because of the alternating polarity of AC.
+An advanced GMAW process that uses alternating current (AC) and a pulse waveform to weld aluminum.
+AC aluminum pulse welding has a lower heat input because of the alternating polarity of AC.

 adaptive control

-A feature of some advanced power sources that monitors the arc and increases or decreases current in response to changes in the arc.
-Adaptive control is a form of waveform control.
+A type of waveform control that monitors the arc and increases or decreases current in response to changes in the arc.
+Adaptive control uses a feedback loop between a sensor lead and the power source.

 alloy steels

-A steel that contains intentionally added materials that change the property of the metal.
-Alloy steels are commonly made with manganese, molybdenum, and nickel.
+A steel that contains small percentages of purposely added materials that change its properties.
+Alloy steels commonly include chromium, manganese, molybdenum, and nickel.

 alloys

-A metal consisting of a mix of two or more elements, one of which must be a metal.
-Alloys can be used to make metal matrix composites.
+A material consisting of a mixture of two or more elements, at least one of which must be a metal.
+Alloys combine the beneficial properties of the mixed elements.

 alternating current

 AC.
-Current that switches direction as it flows.
+Electricity that switches direction at regularly recurring intervals of time.
 Alternating current is typically not used for GMAW processes.

 aluminum